-Another, more recent study suggests the occurrence of nonsuicidal self-harm in hospitalized teenagers in the United States is 35% and 10% in the rest of the teenage population.
+Another, more recent study suggests the occurrence of nonsuicidal self-harm in hospitalized teenagers in the United States is

 Self-harm can cause permanent scars.
 Cutting and other forms of self-harm can also cause accidental injuries, such as when a person accidentally cuts too deeply.